StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

      	`java -mx2g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9003 -timeout 50000`
 2. From the "./tomes\_tool/tomes\_tool" directory do: `py -3 tagger.py -h`
 3. Try the example help command.

-## Using entities.py from the command line
-1. From the "./tomes\_tool/tomes\_tool" directory do: `py -3 entities.py -h`
-2. Try the example help command.

 -----
 *[1] Depending on your system configuration, you might be able to specify "python" and "pip" instead of "py -3" or "pip3" from the command line.*